heyarviind/uicardio-blog/content/introduction-to-uicardio.md

   be in demand.
 Here, we give the developer community with such designs in the form of free and premium products.
 Along with templates, themes and UI kits we will also come up with other beautiful components.
 The developed components like a <a target="_blank" href="https://uicard.io/products/jquery-card-wizard">jQuery Card Wizard</a> are on our product list.
-One card wizard already exists, but there are more components to come.</p>
+One Card Wizard already exists, but there are more components to come.</p>

 <h2>Components and Documentation</h2>